Chapter 9: Polynomial Commitment Schemes: The Cryptographic Engine

 For interactive proofs where verification happens once, this is acceptable.
 For applications like blockchains where proofs are verified by thousands of nodes, or for recursive proof composition, linear verification becomes prohibitive.

-This limitation motivated the development of schemes like Hyrax and Dory that exploit additional structure to achieve sublinear verification, which we’ll explore shortly.
+This limitation motivated the development of schemes like Hyrax and Dory that exploit additional structure to achieve sublinear verification.
+(See Appendix D for Dory’s approach.)

 Comparing KZG and IPA